Academic Standards & Requirements

 The Honors Capstone involves three components: the capstone project itself, a written critical reflection and a public oral presentation.
 The written reflection supplements the student’s project or paper.
 The oral presentation is typically completed at the RWU Student Academic Showcase (SASH).
 The Honors Capstone is evaluated by designated faculty including the student’s capstone mentor and members of the Honors Advisory Council, as evidence of the student’s satisfactory completion of the Honors Program graduation requirements.

 Academic Standards and Policies for the Honors Program

 To remain in good standing with the program, an Honors Program student:

-- maintains a cumulative 3.3 gpa throughout her/his matriculation at the university
+- maintains a cumulative 3.3 gpa throughout their matriculation at the university

-- completes a minimum of 15 credits in the Honors Core Curriculum
+- completes a minimum of 15-18 credits of Honors-designated courses

 - satisfies the Honors Community Engagement Experience prior to the senior year